iamvikashkumar/Product-catalog/README.md

 # Product-catalog
 Steps to see the project:

-1. Open Terminal and create your directory mkdir <your-directory-name>
+1. Open Terminal and create your directory using mkdir command
-2. Go to the directory.
+2. Go to the directory using cd command
-  cd <your-directory-name>
 3. Enter the follwing command to clone the project git clone https://github.com/vikash01437/Product-catalog.git
 4. Go to the cloned directory and open project in IDE/Editor to see the code.